murpheycm/artist-search-API/README.md

 A music app that allows users to search for artists of interest and view similar artists, a sample playlist, and tour dates.

 # User Story
-* As a music lover,
+* As a music lover,<br>
-** I want to be able to look up an artist and know when they are in town.
+  I want to be able to look up an artist and know when they are in town.<br>
-** So that I can plan accordingly.
+  So that I can plan accordingly.<br>

 * As a music lover,
 * I want to look up an artist and receive similar artists and find out when they are in town,